pcda17/pcda17.github.io/week-01.md

 #### Up and running with Docker

+So far, we have been using the bash shell in macOS to learn some basic command-line vocabulary.
+Not everyone has a Mac, however, so for the rest of this course we will use Docker to create a Linux environment that will run identically any computer.

-Open a new terminal window:
+First, let's download the files we need for our Docker container.
+Open a new terminal window.

 - macOS: Open the application `Terminal`, located in `/Applications/Utilities`.
 - Windows: Double click `Docker Quickstart Terminal` on your desktop.
 - Linux: Press `Ctrl+Alt+T` to launch a terminal window.

-Now enter the following command to download the pre-built Docker image we'll be using.
-This should take 2 or 3 minutes.
+Now enter the following command to download the image files we'll be using.
+This should take several minutes.

 ```
 docker pull pcda17/ubuntu-container
 ```

 When the download is complete, enter the following to run the container.
 This will create a new directory called `sharedfolder` on your desktop.